IZBIOS Configuration Panel Guide

 CPU MODE

-Cycles the boot-time CPU speed directly on the main menu, in the order
+This row selects the boot-time CPU speed on the main menu, in the order 386,

-that, either use the Tab boot menu at the next boot, or run GSWMODE from
+now, use the Tab boot menu at the next boot, or run GSWMODE inside Toka-DOS.

 PERIPHERALS